 life is only for a moment, so whatever happens to our bodies is incidental

-compared to the rewards and the blessing and the grace of God that He plans to
+compared to the rewards and the blessings and the grace of God that He plans to

 (50c) Judgment